Diego Madrigal

-Diego Josué Madrigal Ulloa (born 19 March 1989 in San José, Costa Rica) is a Costa Rican footballer who plays for Sporting San Jose in the Liga FPD.
-Madrigal was a member of Costa Rica's under-20 team that finished fourt at the 2009 FIFA U-20 World Cup in Egypt.
+Diego Josué Madrigal Ulloa (born 19 March 1989) is a Costa Rican professional footballer who plays as a midfielder for Municipal Liberia in the Liga FPD.
+He was a member of Costa Rica's under-20 team that finished fourt at the 2009 FIFA U-20 World Cup in Egypt.

-Career
+Club career

 Madrigal made his Primera debut for UCR in January 2009 and scored his first Primera goal in March of that year.
 After leaving a good image at the 2009 FIFA U-20 World Cup, Euro Data Marketing, which represented Madrigal, intended transferring him to European football, ultimately signing for Sport Heredino.
 At UCR, Madrigal disputed 23 games and noted 4 goals.

 Cerro Porteño

 In December 2010, it was announced that Madrigal was Cerro Porteño's new striker.
 Madrigal signed for one year.
 In Madrigal's team was Jonathan Fabbro, Fredy Bareiro, Roberto Nanni, Javier Villarreal, Juan Manuel Lucero, Julio dos Santos, Rodrigo Burgos, Mathías Corujo, Luis Nuñez and Diego Barreto.
 In January 2010, Madrigal was expected to play in a friendly match for Cerro Porteño against Atlético Paranaense's B Team.
 Madrigal was usually a substitute in Cerro Porteño's team.
 On 13 February 2011, Madrigal made his first league appearance for Cerro Porteño in a 2–2 draw against Rubio Ñu, when he was substituted onto the field for Ivan Torres in the 55th minute.
 Whilst at Cerro Porteño, his national team selected him for the 2011 Copa América squad.
 In June 2011, Madrigal was associated with a move to Deportivo Saprissa.